AKSW/ImpNatUKE/README.md

 ## Wiki

-For and extended version of the paper and other information visit our wiki page: https://github.com/AKSW/natuke/wiki/NatUKE-Wiki.
+The original NatUKE benchmark has an extended version of the paper and other information at the wiki page: https://github.com/AKSW/natuke/wiki/NatUKE-Wiki.